FAQs for Five Element Acupuncture

 Is the Acupuncture profession regulated?

-Yes, by the British Acupuncture Association (BAA), part of the British Acupuncture Federations (BAF).
-I am a member of the British Acupuncture Association, which provides full public liability insurance.
+Yes, by The Association of Acupuncture Clinicians (AAC), part of the British Acupuncture Federations (BAF).
+I am a member of The Association of Acupuncture Clinicians, which provides full public liability insurance.
+Find out more here.
+I am also a member of Complementary Health Professionals which covers my work as an Essential Oil Practitioner.